Flybondi Compensation and Reimbursement for Cancelled and Delayed Flights

 Right to Care

-Right to Care refers to a specific aspect of EU Regulation 261/2004, which sets out common rules on assistance and compensation to passengers in the event of flight cancellations, long delays, or denied boarding.
+Right to Care refers to a specific aspect of European Union Regulation 261/2004, which sets out common rules on assistance and compensation for travelers in cases of long delays, denied boarding, or flight cancellations.

-The “Right to Care” under EU261/2004 obliges airlines to provide certain assistance and services to passengers experiencing significant delays or cancellations.
+The “Right to Care” under EU261/2004 requires airlines to provide certain services and assistance to passengers facing significant delays or cancellations.
 These include:

-• Food and drinks appropriate for the waiting time
+• Snacks and drinks appropriate for the waiting time

 • Hotel accommodation if an overnight stay becomes necessary